-Firstly, include your main keywords & tags you’re looking to rank for.
+Firstly, include the main keywords you’re looking to rank for.

-Next, include some variations of the keyword & include the full long-tail keywords you’ve researched.
+Next, include some variations of the keyword and include the full long-tail keywords you’ve researched.

 If you’ve still got some characters leftover, include some relevant terms from your niche to close things out.

 Pro tip: Check out what tags your competitors and similar videos are using and include them in your tags.
 This will improve the chances of your video appearing as a suggested video when someone watches one of theirs.

 TubeBuddy is a browser extension that packs a lot of features into their paid plans but is also very powerful even if you only use the free version.